Student Dress Code: JICA

 27J expects that all students and staff members will dress in a way that is safe, inclusive and appropriate for the school day or for any school sponsored event.
 The primary responsibility for a student’s attire resides with the student and their parent(s) or guardian(s).

-I. Basic Principle: Certain body parts must be covered for all students at all times.
 Clothes must be worn in a way such that genitals, buttocks, breasts, and nipples are fully covered with opaque fabric.
 All items listed in the “must wear” and “may wear” categories below must meet this basic principle.

 II.
 All Students Must Wear, while following the basic principle of Section I above*: